SR-G/sleep-on-lan/README.md

 ### Under windows

-The SleepOnLan process may be run manually or, for convenience, installed as a service.
-The easiest way to install the SleepOnLan service is probably to use [NSSM](https://nssm.cc/) (the Non-Sucking Service Manager).
+The Sleep-On-Lan process may be run manually or, for convenience, installed as a service.
+The easiest way to install the Sleep-On-Lan service is probably to use [NSSM](https://nssm.cc/) (the Non-Sucking Service Manager).

 Usage :